March 2019 – Many patients in your practice may be interested in a palliative approach to care.

-Patients living with serious or life-threatening illness may be more interested in quality of life than quantity of life.
+Patients living with a serious or a life-threatening illness may be more interested in the quality of life than quantity of life.

 A Mini Palliative Care Consult for your practice: